canonical/cos-proxy-operator/README.md

 For example, we have two models.
 One, named 'reactive', hosting machine charms running on OpenStack.
-There is a Telegraf application, cs:telegraf, collecting metrics from units, and we wish to relate that to Prometheus and Grafana running in another model named lma, running Kubernetes.
+There is a Telegraf application, cs:telegraf, collecting metrics from units, and we wish to relate that to Prometheus and Grafana running in another model named cos, running Kubernetes.

 Here's the steps to create the models: